Ethaiyum Thangum Ithaiyam: Soundtrack

-Music was composed by T. R. Pappa, while the lyrics were written by A. Maruthakasi, M. K. Athmanathan, Thanjai N. Ramaiah Dass, Pattukkottai Kalyanasundaram and Vaali.
+Music was composed by T. R. Pappa.

 The song "Kannum Kannum Kalanthathu" was first recorded for gramophone record sung by K. R. Ramasamy and S. Janaki.
 A word (Praathalu) in the song was objected by the censor board as vulgar.
 Then the song was re-recorded with A. L. Raghavan and S. Janaki singing.
 This version was included in the film.
 So, the gramophone record contains K. R. Ramasamy's voice, A. L. Raghavan's voice is heard as playback for K. R. R. in the film.

 The song "Ullam Thedathe Endru Solluthe" was removed from the film.